 Transferred to the art of cinema, the same question could be: would you entrust a single video journalist with the translation of your brand values into moving images for an image film?

 The variety of definitions for genre is almost as manifold as those used to distinguish between films and videos.
-If one does not define genre like in feature films, i.e. the Western, Adventure Film or Romantic Comedy, but rather as a grouping of identical communication tasks (image film, product film, recruiting video, etc.), genre is characterised as a benchmark for pricing purposes.
+If one does not define genre like in feature films, i.e. the Western, Adventure Film or Romantic Comedy, but rather as a grouping of identical communication tasks (image film, leadership videos, product film, recruiting video, etc.), genre is characterised as a benchmark for pricing purposes.
 After all, the planned communicative action does not exist within a vacuum but within an environment consisting of competitors.

 In order to win the race for attention, it could make sense to arrive at a luxury hotel on a scooter instead of in a luxury car.
 Specifically conducted and fully aware of one’s own actions, the rejection of rules seemingly specified as imperative by genre could be extremely clever.
 Seen from the opposite angle, this can be explained by only one word: ignorance.
 Which rarely breeds success.